-"Whether you’re a millennial that recently graduated college or a senior looking to downsize, or a working family, many people simply can no longer afford to live in our state.
-As the boston housing prices continue to skyrocket, we are feeling the ripple effects on the North Shore.
+"Whether you’re a millennial that just graduated, a senior looking to downsize, or a working family, many people simply can no longer afford to live in our state.
+As Boston housing prices continue to skyrocket, we are feeling the ripple effects on the North Shore.
 We simply do not have the housing stock to meet the demand."

 In Massachusetts, we are facing a housing crisis.
-The most effective way to fight this crisis is to create more housing and to diversify our housing stalk.
+The most effective way to fight this crisis is to create more housing and to diversify our housing stock.
 There needs to be housing available that meets the needs of everyone in our community.

 Additionally, recognizing that working families need access to housing near transit, Brendan began the push for Smart Growth Zoning.
-Though in its early stages, this zoning also known as 40R encourages communities to create dense residential or mixed-use districts near transit stations and town centers.
-In addition to creating housing opportunities this program would make would make communities eligible for additional state funding.
+Though in its early stages, this zoning also known as 40R, encourages communities to create dense residential or mixed-use districts near transit stations and town centers.
+In addition to creating housing opportunities, this program would make would make communities eligible for additional state funding.

-Through Brendans efforts on the Lynn City Council the City reformed its zoning ordinance, expedited it’s permitting process and made significant infrastructure investments to foster housing development.
-Since those initiatives there have been over 1,000 units of housing permitted in the downtown and waterfront.
+Through Brendan's efforts on the Lynn City Council, the City reformed its zoning ordinance, expedited its permitting process and made significant infrastructure investments to foster housing development.
+Since those initiatives, there have been over 1,000 units of housing permitted in the Downtown and Waterfront.